Jupyter Notebooks Considered Harmful: The Parables of Anne and Beth

 to analyse the new data.
 After sense checking the results, Anne issues them.

 In the first parable, Beth's code would not run from start to finish; this time, it runs but produces different answers from when she ran it before using the Q2 data.
-This could be because she had failed to clear and re-run the Notebook to generate her final Q2 results, but here I assuming that her results changed for the same reason as Anne's: they had both updated a helper library that their code used.
+This could be because she had failed to clear and re-run the Notebook to generate her final Q2 results, but here I am assuming that her results changed for the same reason as Anne's: they had both updated a helper library that their code used.
 Whereas Anne's tests detected the fact that her previous results had changed, Beth only discovered this when other people noticed her Q3 results did not look right (though had she checked her results, she might have noticed that something looked wrong.)
-Anne is a slightly better position that Beth to diagnose what went wrong, because her “correct” (previous) results are stored as part of her tests.
+Anne is in a slightly better position than Beth to diagnose what went wrong, because her “correct” (previous) results are stored as part of her tests.
 Now that Beth has updated her Notebook, it may be harder for her to recover the old results.
-Even if she has access to the old and new results, Beth is probably is less good position than Anne because she has at least one test highlighting how the result has changed.
+Even if she has access to the old and new results, Beth is probably is less good position than Anne because Anne has at least one test highlighting how the result has changed.
 This should allow her to make faster progress and gain confidence that her fix is correct more easily.

 Parable #3: The Parable of Units